"By nature, men are nearly alike, but through their practices, they get wide apart."

 Integrated medical philosophy should be synergetic.
 (Larger than the sum of its parts.)

-• Optimizes the "total health" benefits for each patient.
-As well as the general population.
+- Optimizes the "total health" benefits for each patient and the general population.

 The self-defense survival mechanism and Immune system.